Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Quasi-Markov Categories

-As one would expect, IID morphisms as defined in \cref{sec:IID} are exchangeable: \begin{lemma}[IID morphisms are exchangeable] Let $\cC$ be a quasi-Markov category and let $X^\N$ be a Kolmogorov power.
-Then, for any $f : A \to X$, the IID morphism $f^{(\N)} : A \to X^\N$ is exchangeable. \end{lemma} \begin{proof} By the universal property, we need to show that
+As one would expect, IID morphisms as defined in \Cref{sec:IID} are exchangeable: \begin{lem}[IID morphisms are exchangeable] Let $\cC$ be a quasi-Markov category and let $X^\N$ be a Kolmogorov power.
+Then, for any $f : A \to X$, the IID morphism $f^{(\N)} : A \to X^\N$ is exchangeable. \end{lem} \begin{proof} By the universal property, we need to show that

 for any $n \in \N$ and any finite permutation $\sigma$.